 When observing the dog’s behavior, check if your dog won’t eat anything or won’t eat some type(s) of food.
-You can monitor your pet’s food intake remotely through Petcube in case you are away.
+You can monitor your pet’s food intake remotely through Petcube Cam in case you are away.

 See if your dog is behaving as usual or there are other changes in the daily routine.
 Also, pay attention to the dog's stool and urine.
 If all is normal, you can let your pet skip a meal or two.
 If your pet's condition is critical and they are vomiting, have diarrhea or are lethargic and hydrated, you may need to get emergency help.

 If you notice broken, loose or bad teeth, or inflamed gums, this can be a cause behind why your dog is not eating.
 When checking your pet’s body, look for parasites, changes in their fur and skin, and any lumps or injuries.
 If you find something suspicious, don’t hesitate to call a vet.

 If your dog won’t eat the food, make sure there isn’t anything wrong with it.
 Check the label for the expiry date, check the color and smell.
 If you suspect the food is spoiled, get rid of it and offer your dog something else.

 If your dog stopped eating, it might be because of eating something dogs shouldn’t have.
 Check your houseplants, carpets, pet's toys, and any items your four-legged friend has access to.
 Be extra careful if there are medications or chemicals within your dog’s reach.
 If anything is missing, and your dog is vomiting or has diarrhea, consult a vet right away.

 If your puppy or a new dog won’t eat, maybe it’s due to a new environment.
 The same goes if you have moved recently.

 If your pet has been spending time with other people during the day, find out if someone has already fed your dog.

 Have you been giving your dog a lot of treats or table scraps?
 If you have, it can explain the loss of appetite.
 Or maybe your dog is just waiting for something tastier — like chunks of your dinner or doggy treats.